 That was also the summer that I wrote the first installment of this autobiography.
 I originally intended to show it to Gail [Breslow, my then-current love-interest], but never did.
 For a long time the only person who saw it was Bob.

-My sister Rosemary and her husband, Gary Koch, had their first child, Katherine, on April 28, 1976.
+My sister Rosemary and her husband, Gary Koch, had their first child, Katherine, in April, 1976.

-Though I'd been involved with various women through the years, my March–June, 1977, affair with Oberlin College senior, Connie Rosen, was definitely the most serious until meeting and falling totally in love with Roxann.
+Though I'd been involved with various women through the years, my March–June, 1977, relationship with Oberlin College senior, Connie Rosen, was definitely the most serious and passionate until my meeting and falling in love with Roxann.
 The relationship was doomed from early on: Connie felt an overwhelming need to go somewhere on her own and to “prove herself”.
 Nevertheless, knowing that she liked visiting interesting cities, I offered to escort her to and around Boston, staying with Bob.
 She liked the idea.